Burton, Nettleton: In the churchyard

 There are 24 listed monuments in the churchyard, all chest tombs with a Grade II listing.
 Also here is the war grave of Private Edwin Kent, who lived at The Gib while employed by a Burton coal merchant until he enlisted in the 2nd Wiltshire in January 1915.
 He died in October of that year, aged 32, after being wounded during an advance in Flanders, and was given a military funeral.

 In the churchyard are also the graves of Captain John Russell Compton Domvile (1856–1893) and Eva Kathleen Domvile (1868–1897), children of Reverend Charles Compton Domvile (1816–1898) who was Rector of St Mary's.
 This branch of the Domvile family is descended from Charles Pocklington Esquire MP who succeeded his Uncle Sir Compton, and took the name and arms of Domville.

 Notable buildings

-St Mary's Church is the only Grade 1 listed building in the parish.
+St Mary's Church is the only Grade I listed building in the parish.

 Burton Farmhouse, now known as The Old Farmhouse, is at the bottom of Church Hill, and is a Grade II listed building from the late 17th or early 18th century.
 The former Plume of Feathers inn, since 2000 a house known as The Old Plume, is from the same period and also Grade II listed.

 Another old building is Chestnut Cottage, which used to be the village forge.
 Part of the Old Rectory, now a private house, dates from 1605, although in common with the other old buildings it has been substantially extended and altered over the generations.